Skip to main content

 More than Solitary

-In this quick start, we've focused on a solitary test setup, but the principles apply to all supported DI frameworks and mocking libraries.
-To explore more complex scenarios, including sociable tests, check out the Unit Testing section.
+In this quick start, we've focused on a solitary test setup.
+To explore more complex scenarios, including sociable unit tests, check out the Unit Testing section.

 Adapting to Different Libraries